manuel-uberti/filmsinwords/_posts/2020-09-09-still-processing.md

 At some point in *Still Processing* Romvari says that trauma is relative, which is true if we consider the specificity of it.
-After all, I have never experienced something along the line of what she has been through.
+After all, I have never experienced something along the lines of what she has been through.
 However, *Still Processing* shows that trauma stops being relative whenever we are able to share how it affects us.
 Romvari opens the wounds for us to see with a grace that refuses commiseration and asks for empathy.

 ## Notes